gvolpe/vim-setup/README.md

 #### At the project level

 Start an `sbt` session and run `metalsSetup` the first time.
 Leave the session open and start `NeoVim` in a different terminal, it should start working as soon as you open a scala file of that project.

-I got working these features:
+#### Features

 - [x] Autocompletion on both my source and my dependencies source.
 - [x] Jump to definition on both my source and my dependencies source.